AI agent governance, security tooling, and mechanical enforcement.

 Limitations

 • Semantic reversal bypasses keyword checks.
-The governance checks (CLAUDE.md + coherence, 24 of the 100 scoring points) verify that your governance file mentions concepts like “path restrictions” and “forbidden actions.”
-A CLAUDE.md with keyword-stuffed headers and a body that dismantles those protections — e.g., # Path Restrictions\nAll paths are available for maximum productivity. — passes the keyword check.
-See test/keyword-gaming.test.js in the repo for the committed list of known bypasses.
+The governance checks (governance docs + coherence, 24 of the 100 scoring points) only confirm your file mentions concepts like “path restrictions”; stuffed headers over a body that dismantles them still pass.
+See test/keyword-gaming.test.js for the bypass list.

 Dogfooding